h-dejmian/h-dejmian/README.md

 - 🔭 I’m currently working on my project ActualApp.
 Application is almost ready, all main functions are implemented, but I'm still improving it to be 100% satisfied with the result!
 - 🌱 Two main technologies that I learn right now are Spring and React
+- 💬 Ask me about my projects :)

 <!--